Leonard Perry

-Leonard Perry Jr. (born June 13, 1968) is an American college basketball coach, who is currently an assistant coach at Weber State.
-He most recently served as the head coach at the University of the Pacific from 2021 to 2024.
+Leonard Perry Jr. (born June 13, 1968) is an American college basketball coach, who most recently served as an assistant coach at Weber State in 2024-25.
+He served as the head coach at the University of the Pacific for 3 seasons from 2021 to 2024.
 Originally from Dallas, Perry played college basketball at McLennan Community College and the University of Idaho.
 As a senior at Idaho playing under head coach Larry Eustachy, Perry was the starting point guard on the 1991 Big Sky Conference Tournament championship team that appeared in the 1991 NCAA Tournament.

 Perry has been a college basketball coach since 1995, as an assistant under Eustachy at Idaho, Utah State, Iowa State, Southern Miss, and Colorado State.
 From 2001 to 2006, Perry was head coach at Idaho.
 He also worked for the Indiana Pacers of the NBA for five years, starting as assistant coach in the 2006–07 season and as a scout from 2007 to 2011.

-From 2016 to 2021, Perry was assistant coach at the University of the Pacific under Damon Stoudamire.
+From 2016 to 2021, Perry was an assistant coach at University of the Pacific under Damon Stoudamire.
 After Stoudamire resigned to take an NBA assistant coaching job, Perry was promoted to head coach at Pacific in 2021.